-- Date: Will indicate what that day's date is

-- Dog's Name

-- Dog Level: Example, 1A or 1B

-- Location: Which kennel that dog is in

-Harness Size: What size to use for a dog.
+- ★ Date: Will indicate what that day's date is - ★ Dog's Name - ★ Dog Level: Example, 1A or 1B - ★ Location: Which kennel that dog is in - ★ Harness Size: What size to use for a dog.
 Typically we will have a box labeled with that dog's name on it that has already been fitted, but if that is missing, this is a very helpful tool.
-Please make sure if any new harness being used on a dog if it has not yet been fitted, or ask a staff member for assistance.
-Keep on leash and out of water until: This indicates a dog has recently had a medical procedure such as a spay or neuter.
+Please make sure if any new harness being used on a dog if it has not yet been fitted, or ask a staff member for assistance. - ★ Keep on leash and out of water until: This indicates a dog has recently had a medical procedure such as a spay or neuter.
 Excessive play could tear surgery sutures.
-Surgery sutures dissolve in water, be very careful of moisture

-Walk Time In: What time you brought dog back

-- Walk Time Out: What time you took the dog out to walk. - Please note, the walk time in and out is very important.
-This is how staff and other volunteers know what dogs need to go out next, and to ensure no dog is being left out overplayed. - Type: This lets staff and other volunteers know what that dog's activity has been for the day.
-This is very important!
+Surgery sutures dissolve in water, be very careful of moisture - ★ Walk Time In: What time you brought dog back - ★ Walk Time Out: What time you took the dog out to walk. - Please note, the walk time in and out is very important.
+This is how staff and other volunteers know what dogs need to go out next, and to ensure no dog is being left out overplayed. - ★ Type: This lets staff and other volunteers know what that dog's activity has been for the day.
+This is very important! - ★ Volunteer Initials: This lets us know who we need to communicate with if necessary.

-1

-DATE Dog LEVEL Location Harness Size Keep on leash and out of water until Walk time in Walk time out Type: PB W PY S VOLUNTE ER Initials

-Dogs Name Young Puppy can be nippy.
+DATE Dog LEVEL Location Harness Size Keep on leash and out of water until Walk time in Walk time out Type: PB W PY S VOLUNT E ER Initials Dogs Name Young Puppy can be nippy.
 Loves to play with people, still learning how to walk on the leash.
-B6 S 4/17/21
+B6 S 4/17/21 Dogs Name Dogs Name

-Dogs Name

-Dogs Name